UnseenWizzard/dynatrace-monitoring-as-code/documentation/docs/configuration/configuration_structure.md

 This means it is possible to group projects into folders, but combining projects and configurations in the same folder is not supported.

-There are no restriction for the depth of a projects tree.
+There [change] are no restriction for the depth of a projects tree.

 To get an idea of the possible combinations take a look at `cmd/monaco/test-resources/integration-multi-project`.